Erlend90/IS-211-Mandatory3/README.md

 To solve this problem I have made certain assumptions and preparations;

 1)  I made the map of Romania into an Excel spreadsheet, which was then saved to a CSV file, representing the distances between the neighbouring cities.
-2)  In the CSV file I excluded all cities east of Bucharest, as logically going further easst once you get to your destination, and then going back west to Bucharest, will never be shorter than the path you took to get there originally.
+2)  In the CSV file I excluded all cities east of Bucharest, as logically going further east once you get to your destination, and then going back west to Bucharest, will never be shorter than the path you took to get there originally.
-3)  I have made some effort to try to make the program object oriented, and to ensure loose coupling and encapsulation, but due to the aforementioned time constraints the actual algorithm classes may be a bit more messy.
+3)  I have made some effort to try to make the program object oriented, and to ensure loose coupling and good encapsulation, but due to the aforementioned time constraints the actual algorithm classes may be a bit more messy.
 I have therefore added comments to explain these classes in particular.
 4)  For the benchmarking I have made the assumption that the desired output is to calculate the amount of steps taken by each algorithm rather than the time taken (or whatever else), as I assume that it is the time complexity/Big (O) of the algorithms we are interested in when comparing two algorithms performance and results.
 I will define the steps for each algorithm below, and the program will count them, present the results and compare them